doironm1ATWIT/MachineLearning_Final/README.md

 ### Experiment 3: Transform Features.

-This experiement consisted of transforming the features using an LDA model.
+This experiement consisted of transforming the features using a PCA model.

 ### Experiment 4: Preprocessing Features
 This experiement used sklearn's StandardScaler to preprocess the features.